ilakisp/NBA_lineup_optimizer/README.md

 As mentioned above, developed part of the project.
 Currently produces daily comparison of model performance vs competition and randomly generated team

 ## Last remarks
-The project is not plug-and-play for other users, as it needs tweaking for personal usage, especially salary data fetching from betting sites, that I am not willing to distribute.
+The project is not plug-and-play for other users, as it needs tweaking for personal usage, especially salary data fetching from betting sites, that I am not willing to share.
 However, it can provide some insights and ideas how similar projects can be made! :)